Lola10209/alx-low_level_programming/0x02-functions_nested_loops/README.md

-My README for c function
+My README for c function.